CHERIoT Programmers' Guide

 Arguments that are passed from one compartment to another may include capabilities.
 At the start of execution, each compartment has a guarantee that nothing else can see or modify its globals.
 If one compartment passes a pointer to one of its globals to another, you now have shared memory.
 This can be useful with restricted permissions for sharing read-only epoch counters and similar.

 Invoking reusable components does not always involve a change of security context.
-The CHERIoT software model provides shared libraries for cases where this is the case.
+The CHERIoT software model provides shared libraries for sharing code without a security boundary.

 Unlike compartments, shared libraries do not have mutable globals.
 They are reusable code and read-only data, nothing else.
-They are invoked via a much lighter-weight mechanism than a full cross-compartment call.
+Because of this they are invoked via a much lighter-weight mechanism than a full cross-compartment call.
 This mechanism doesn't clear the stack or registers.

-When a CHERIoT firmware image starts, the loader initialises all of the capabilities that compartments hold at boot.
+When a CHERIoT firmware image starts, the loader initialises all of the capabilities that each compartment holds at boot.
 It does this using metadata provided by the linker.
 This means that everything that leads to capabilities being provided is visible to the linker.
 The CHERIoT linker, in addition to providing the firmware image, provides a report about this structure.
 The report includes:

-This allows automated auditing of various high-level security policies.
+This allows automated build time auditing of various high-level security policies.
 For example, you can check that a single compartment, containing a known binary (for example, one that has been approved by regulators), is the only thing that is able to access a specified device.
 You can require that nothing runs with interrupts disabled except a specific set of permitted library functions.
-Or you can say that users can provide their own logic for controlling their IoT device, but only your code may connect to the network stack if you want to sign the image with a key that authorises release of a private key.
+Or you can say that users can provide their own logic for controlling their IoT device, but require that only compartments that you trust can have the permission to connect to your cloud servers.